anbestCL/Project_FOFE/README.md

  Atis| 0.28   | 0.04  | 0.34  | 0.08  | 0.47 | 0.19 | 0.91 | 0.98 | 0.48 | 0.74 | 0.98
  Tiger |  0.94 |   0.11| 0.92  |  0.38 | 0.99 | 0.49 |0.71 | 0.91 | 0.5 | 0.78 | 1.27

-More details including visualisations can be found in the paper.
+More details including visualisations can be found in the written [report](../documentation.pdf).

 ### Conclusion